tonytins/tonytins/resume.md

 It was a learning experience in using Blazor and working with modern web app frameworks like Bootstrap.
 Unfortunately, my lack of familiarity with Blazor at the time, and modern web app frameworks, led to some complexity that made it hard to maintain.

+### Blue Rose

+Developed as a simple launcher and updater for a project that reverse engineered The Sims Online, it was written using C# with Windows Forms.
+It served to replace the original old launcher after the reverse engineering project switched leads and development rapidly speed up.

 ## Appreciation